POV (song)

-"POV" is a song by American singer Ariana Grande.
+"POV" (acronym for "point of view") is a song by American singer Ariana Grande.
 It was released on March 23, 2021 by Republic Records as the third single from her sixth studio album Positions (2020).
 Grande wrote the song with Tayla Parx, and it was produced by Mr. Franks, Oliver "Junior" Frid and Tommy Brown.

 Following the release of Positions, "POV" debuted at number 40 on the US Billboard Hot 100, later peaking at number 27.
 It reached number three on the US Mainstream Top 40, and aided Grande in becoming the first artist to post three concurrent top ten hits in the chart's history.
 In addition, the song reached top 20 in the charts of Ireland, New Zealand, Puerto Rico Anglo and the United Kingdom, as well as the top ten in Rolling Stone's Top 100 chart.

 A dance lyric video for the song, directed by Director X, was released on April 30, 2021.
 A Vevo exclusive live performance of "POV" was released two months later on June 21.